-To lodge online using myTax.
-Go to ato.gov.au/lodgeonline

-Most refunds are issued within 12 business days.
+To lodge online using myTax, go to ato.gov.au/lodgeonline.
+Most myTax refunds are issued within 2 weeks.

 To lodge a paper tax return, either:

 - mail it in the pre-addressed envelope that came with it, but first - cross out the barcode above the address - cross out IN YOUR CAPITAL CITY and write SYDNEY NSW 2001, AUSTRALIA - mail it in your own envelope and address it to Australian Taxation Office GPO Box 9845 SYDNEY NSW 2001, AUSTRALIA